 Available operating systems for Cloud Services Configuration pools are listed in the Azure Guest OS releases and SDK compatibility matrix, and available compute node sizes are listed in Sizes for Cloud Services.
 When you create a pool that contains Cloud Services nodes, you specify the node size and its OS Family (which determines which versions of .NET are installed with the OS).
 Cloud Services is deployed to Azure more quickly than virtual machines running Windows.
 If you want pools of Windows compute nodes, you may find that Cloud Services provide a performance benefit in terms of deployment time.

-As with worker roles within Cloud Services, you can specify an OS Version (for more information on worker roles, see the Cloud Services overview).
+As with worker roles within Cloud Services, you can specify an OS Version.
 We recommend that you specify

 Latest (*) for the OS Version so that the nodes are automatically upgraded, and there is no work required to cater to newly released versions.
 The primary use case for selecting a specific OS version is to ensure application compatibility, which allows backward compatibility testing to be performed before allowing the version to be updated.
 After validation, the OS Version for the pool can be updated and the new OS image can be installed.
 Any running tasks will be interrupted and requeued.